salvatore-coppola/eclipsecon-2023-tutorial-session/README.md

 This laboratory will give attendees a hands-on experience of the entire lifecycle of an Edge AI application, from data collection to training to model deployment.

-We're going to build an anomaly detection model for a field appliance in **Tensorflow Keras** and learn what are the required steps to make it available through Nvidia Triton Inference Server, optimize it for improved inference times and deploying it on the edge using Nvidia devices for GPU-accelerated inference.
+We're going to build an anomaly detection model for a field appliance in **Tensorflow Keras** and learn what are the required steps to make it available through Nvidia Triton Inference Server, optimize it for improved inference times and deploy it on the edge using Nvidia devices for GPU-accelerated inference.

 During the tutorial we'll focus on the process of creating a deep learning anomaly detector from scratch, leveraging the entire Eclipse ecosystem: